Claude OAuth Provider

 - Tokens are stored in the local database and refreshed automatically.

-The OAuth client ID defaults to Claude Code’s client ID but can be overridden via the CLAUDE_CLIENT_ID env var.
+The OAuth client ID defaults to Claude Code’s client ID but can be overridden per profile via client_id.

 Token Lifecycle